-I had the chance to see this awesome display in Milwaukee, WI!
+I had the chance to see the awesome display of the Museum of the Moon in Milwaukee, WI!

 To be honest, I thought this display was a new sculpture on the Milwaukee River but soon came to learn that it was a large, inflated ball, hung a few feet above the ground.
 I didn’t get to see it all lit up and bright at night, I still didn’t want to miss the opportunity to see it.